 Emergency Management Institute & NIMS

-An element of discipline is required at the start: all reporting routes built into the program need to be “walked” diligently: obeying rules becomes a “must” for each player on the team.
-New individual knowledge and easy logistics of the program for accepted leaders/Principals in navigating Learning Plans/Transcripts become integrated, taking the entire response team effort to a higher level of preparedness.
+An element of personal discipline is required at the start.
+All reporting routes built into the program need to be “walked” diligently.
+Obeying training rules becomes a “must” for each player on the team.
+New individual knowledge and easy logistics of the program for accepted leaders/Principals in navigating Learning Plans/Transcripts become integrated.
+It takes the entire response team effort to a higher level of preparedness.

-The NIMS Training Tracker & Credentialing System program assembles Transcripts by individual emergency responder personnel into verified records of capabilities at any level of response.
-Easy and rapid database access allows authorized administrative and incident command staff to evaluate necessary personnel capabilities for emergency response duties.
+Students can add named Curriculum Groups to their personal Learning Plan profile.
+When one of these Curriculum Group selections is made, the collection of courses are added “en masse” to the Student’s Learning Plan.
+Rapid database access allows authorized administrative and incident command staff to evaluate necessary personnel capabilities for emergency response duties.
 Subscriptions to the software service create sequestered accounts that can be updated, maintained, and implemented.
-As Subscription accounts are managed, only users authorized by the Subscription holder and D&D Larix staff will have access to the information contained in this service.
+As Subscription accounts are managed, only authorized users have access to the information contained in this service.

 Profile of the Service, as a PDF: NIMS Training Tracker & Credentialing System